Daniel F. Conley: Career

 He was appointed as an assistant district attorney by Suffolk County District Attorney Newman A. Flanagan shortly after passing the Massachusetts Bar Exam and assigned to the Boston Municipal Court.
 He later prosecuted juvenile cases in the Boston Juvenile Court.

 In 1987, he was promoted to a Superior Court Trial Unit Suffolk Superior Court, where he prosecuted felony cases.
 He was assigned by District Attorney Newman Flanagan to Boston's new Anti-gang Violence Task Force.
-In 1987 he was promoted to a Superior Court Trial Unit Suffolk Superior Court where he prosecuted felony cases.
-When gang violence reached near epidemic levels in Boston during the late 1980s and early 1990s, he was assigned by District Attorney Newman Flanagan to Boston's newAnti-gang Violence Task Force.

-In 1992 he moved to the Homicide Unit of the D.A.'s office.
-Conley was an assistant district attorney for a total of nine years.
+When gang violence reached near epidemic levels in Boston during the late 1980s and early 1990s, he was assigned by District Attorney Newman Flanagan to Boston's new Anti-Gang Violence Task Force.
+In 1992 he was promoted to the Homicide Unit of the D.A.'s office.
+Conley was an assistant district attorney for approximately nine years.

 Boston City Council

 In 1993, he left the Suffolk District Attorney's office to run for a seat on the Boston City Council.
 Constituents elected him to the District 5 seat, where he served for eight years and served several terms as chairman of the council's Public Safety Committee.
-He received the O'Riordan-Mundy Distinguished Legal Service Award in 1999 and remained on the council until he was appointed Suffolk County's 14th district attorney by Acting Governor Jane Swift on February 19, 2002.
+He received the O'Riordan-Mundy Distinguished Legal Service Award in 1999 and remained on the City Council until he was appointed Suffolk County's 14th district attorney by Acting Governor Jane Swift on February 19, 2002.
 Conley won election to the office later that year.